jamesrharwood/thesis/data/barriers.md

 driver_id: opportunity
 ---

 Researchers must adhere to journal guidelines, multiple reporting guidelines (e.g., PRISMA + PRISMA-Abstracts + PRISMA-S) and other best practice guidelines (like NIH principles).
-Using multiple guidelines **increases complexity and costs**, and guidelines can **contradict each other**.
+Using multiple guidelines increases complexity and costs, and guidelines can contradict each other.

 ---